dphang/roku-lib/README.md

 ##Utilities

-There are math and string utilities that aren't native to the Roku SDK.
+There are also several math and string utilities that aren't native to the Roku SDK.